Woolsthorpe

 Agriculture has long defined Woolsthorpe, with sheep and cattle farming dominating the surrounding countryside in the tradition of the region.
 The National Hotel serves as the social hub of the township, and the proximity to Warrnambool means residents can readily access a full range of retail, medical, and educational services.
 The area suits those seeking a genuinely rural lifestyle in one of Victoria's most productive farming regions, though most services require a drive to Warrnambool or nearby towns.

-Woolsthorpe falls under postcode 3276 and is governed by the local council Council (LGA).
-For state elections, residents vote in the South-West Coast (Western Victoria) electorate.
+Woolsthorpe falls under postcode 3276 and is governed by the Moyne Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the South-West Coast (Western Victoria) electorate.

 📍 Location